DineWithMe/Development-Tools/README.md

 Recommendation on visual studio code extensions also available.
 Having a good editor is like having a good weapon, I strongly suggest you polish your weapon to ease your development process and enhance your development experience.

+Unlike library, editor choice is very personal, use what best fit you.

 ## Code Maintenance

 We will also touch on coding philosophy and practice.